India strikes nine sites in Pakistan, PoK in response to Pahalgam attack

 The Indian Army’s additional directorate general of public information said that “justice is served”.

-Pakistan acknowledged that the India had carried out the airstrikes.
+Pakistan acknowledged that India had carried out the strikes.

+The country’s deputy prime minister and Foreign Minister Ishaq Dar said on social media that the Indian Air Force “while remaining in Indian air space” had targeted sites across the international border in Muridke and Bahawalpur, and across the Line of Control in Kotli and Muzzafarabad in Pakistan-occupied Kashmir.

 Prime Minister Shehbaz Sharif said that Pakistani forces had “every right to respond forcefully” and that a “forceful response is being given”.

-The casualties and damage caused by the airstrikes were not immediately clear.
-But the Pakistani military said that there had been deaths.
+The party said the camps that were targeted are Markaz Subhan Allah in Bahawalpur, Markaz Taiba in Muridke, Sarjal/Tehra in Kalan, Mehmoona Joya in Sialkot, Markaz Ahle Hadith in Barnala, Markaz Abbas and Maskar Raheel Shahid in Kotli, Shawai Nalla in Muzaffarabad and Markaz Syedna in Bilal.

+While the headquarters of the terrorist group Lashkar-e-Taiba is in Muridke, Jaish-e-Mohammed has its base in Bahawalpur.

-Hours after the airstrikes, Pakistan violated the ceasefire along the Line of Control by firing artillery in Poonch-Rajauri area’s Bhimber Gali area, the Indian Army said, adding that it had responded in a calibrated manner.
+Hours after the strikes, Pakistan violated the ceasefire along the Line of Control by firing artillery in Poonch-Rajauri area’s Bhimber Gali area, the Indian Army said, adding that it had responded in a calibrated manner.

 The terror attack at the Baisaran area near Jammu and Kashmir’s Pahalgam town on April 22 left 26 persons dead and 17 injured.
 The terrorists targeted tourists after asking their names to ascertain their religion, the police said.
 All but three of those killed were Hindu.